-AHPRA recommends potential applicants consult with their employer prior to applying to ensure an acknowledgement of permission from your employer can be arranged, should you be successful.
+AHPRA recommends potential applicants consult with their employer prior to applying to ensure an acknowledgement of permission from your employer can be arranged. to be appointed as a panel member, and/or receive remuneration, should you be successful.

 Selection process